Cargill to Collaborate on Wind Power Project

 The nub of the project will fit Bar Tech's windwings technology to the decks of cargo ships.

 Windwings are solid wing sails that measure up to 45 metres in height.
-The project is in the design phase with the technology expected to be operational by 2022.
+The project is in the design phase, with the technology expected to be operational by 2022.

 "Through this partnership we will bring bespoke wind solutions to customers who are actively seeking to reduce CO2 emissions from their supply chain," said Jan Dieleman, who heads ocean transport at Cargill.